devilschile2/Hardware-Target-Game-Database-DiskImages/README.md

 Take into account that large file integrity verification takes longer than with small files, so please be patient.
 A valid strategy could be to run validation system by system, across several days.

-Renaming will be performed usin no-intro convention, available in [No-Intro](https://datomatic.no-intro.org/stuff/The%20Official%20No-Intro%20Convention%20(20071030).pdf)
+Renaming will be performed using no-intro convention, available in [No-Intro](https://datomatic.no-intro.org/stuff/The%20Official%20No-Intro%20Convention%20(20071030).pdf)

 Some useful scripts are provided for managing roms in the scripts folder.